PsiLynx/PsiKit/docs/replay.md

 # Replay

-Replay is a very powerful feature in Psi Kit.
+Replay is a very powerful feature in PsiKit.
 It allows you to record all the inputs your code receives, and then replay the code from a log file.
 This allows you to replay the **exact internal state of the robot code**, as it was while the robot was running

 ### Common Use Cases:
 * Replay logs from when a bug occurred, and: